-NCHRC promotes crack users smoke safer if they are going to smoke.
+NCHRC promotes crack users to smoke safer if they are going to smoke.
 They should use the following to prevent the acquisition of HIV and hepatitis

 Mouthpiece: This is the most important thing in the kit.
 A cut sparkplug fits nicely onto a stem.
-Using this prevents you from getting cut, burnt and infected lips and HCV exposures.
+Using this prevents you from getting cut, burnt, and infected lips and HCV exposures.

 Vitamin C & E: Vitamin C helps lessen fatigue and crashing.
-Vitamin E will help cuts, sores and burns heal.
+Vitamin E will help cuts, sores, and burns heal.

 Condoms (lubed and unlubed): Use lubed condoms for vaginal and anal sex, use unlubed for oral sex.